|

 A. Flatware

 rust will develop.
-After use, wash the piece as soon as possible in
+After dinner, hand wash the knives in warm

 Q.